-I still remember clearly the first time my mother introduced Kohlrabi to my brother, sister and me.
-She stood in the kitchen holding a strange, alien form, either from the grocery store or outside in the garden.
-It was not purple then, but a pale greeny white, as though it might taste minty or sweet like a honeydew melon.
+I remember clearly the first time my mother introduced Kohlrabi to my brother, sister and me.
+She stood in the kitchen holding a strange, alien form from our garden.
+It was not purple then, as it often is now, but a pale greeny white, as though it might taste minty or sweet like a honeydew melon.

 She peeled it, cut it into cubes and then served it up with toothpicks.
 "It's delicious!" she announced, slurping her lips to let us know of her love for the thing.

 But it was not delicious.
 Nor was it minty, or sweet.
 Maybe a little bit refreshing, in a watery sort of way, with a strong whiff of broccoli.
 Finding it all around objectionable, the three of us squealed in horror and ran out into the yard, never to touch kohlrabi again.